Irving Whale: Sinking of the Irving Whale (1970)

 On Saturday, 5 September 1970, the tugboat Irving Maple departed Halifax, Nova Scotia towing Irving Whale at 0845 local time.
 Irving Whale was carrying a cargo of 4270 t or approximately 4351800 L of Bunker C, also known as #6 fuel oil, destined for the Consolidated-Bathurst Inc. pulp mill in Bathurst, New Brunswick.

 Irving Maple towed Irving Whale east from Halifax Harbour along the Eastern Shore, then through the Strait of Canso, transiting the Canso Canal into the Northumberland Strait on Sunday 6 September 1970 at 1300 local time.
 The tug/barge took a northerly course into the central Gulf of St. Lawrence, passing between East Point, Prince Edward Island and the Magdalen Islands before turning northwest toward the entrance of Chaleur Bay.

 The tug/barge made approximately 8 kn until reaching the open Gulf of St. Lawrence between Prince Edward Island and the Magdalen Islands, where Irving Maple reported wind gusts approaching 32 kn and choppy seas early on the morning of Monday, 7 September 1970.

 At approximately 0700, Irving Maple reported a vibration in the tow rope and it was decided to lengthen the tow from 321 m to 482 m out of concern that Irving Whale might strike the tugboat.

-Witnesses stated that the barge, which was being towed was unmanned, and it was "riding low in the water under the weight of 4,297 tons 4,773,967 litres of Bunker C fuel oil."
+The unmanned barge- according to witnesses- was "riding low in the water under the weight of 4,297 tons 4,773,967 litres of Bunker C fuel oil."

 Immediately after the tow was lengthened, the stern of Irving Whale submerged and the barge took a 45° list.
 The crew of Irving Maple provided continuous radio updates to the Canadian Coast Guard as they observed the barge founder over the next 3 hours.